lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/01-Cookbook/README.md

 ### View

 The view is responsible for all the `puts` and `gets` of your code.
-Make sure you never have those words anywhere else!
+Make sure you never have those words anywhere else! (except maybe for debugging)

 ### Tying it all together